Skip to content

 Are staking rewards subject to AHV contributions?+

-This is unsettled.
+Unsettled.
 No verified published primary-source ruling that I can link to confirms or denies AHV liability on staking rewards as of mid-2026.
 If staking qualifies as commercial activity and the rewards constitute Erwerbseinkommen, AHV applies.
 For staking at material scale, consult your cantonal Ausgleichskasse or a licensed Swiss Steuerberater.

 What is the AHV minimum contribution for self-employed people in 2026?+